Artist: Lucille Simmons

 Year: 1946

 Employee of the American Tobacco Company in Charleston, South Carolina on strike.
 She sang on the picket line to keep spirits high, substituting the word "I" into "we" in Albert Tindley's hymn I'll Overcome Someday.
-One of the reasons We Will/Shall Overcome became such a massive folk chant was that melody and part of the lyrics already circulated.
+One of the reasons We Will/Shall Overcome became such a massive folk chant, was because melody and part of the lyrics already circulated.
 The opening lines came out of O Sanctissima (Cicilian Mariners' Hymn, also known as I'll Be All Right), while the words came from Rev. Albert Tindley's I'll Overcome Someday.
 Tindley was a Philadelphia methodist who also wrote Stand By Me and who first published it in 1901 (in C. Austin Miles' New Songs Of The Gospel; the same Miles who wrote gospel hymn In The Garden).
 We Shall Overcome's success in de sixties inspired Tindley's heirs to start up their own Soul Echoes Publishing Company in that same Philadelphia.
-If they actually got royalties for We Shall Overcome would prove that all great folklore of the world is just a vulgarised misinterpretation of the culture of the upper class.
+If they actually got royalties for We Shall Overcome would prove that all great folklore of the world is just a vulgarised mis-interpretation of the culture of the upper class.
 And there are many folklorists who believe that, because the upper class folklore was documented and printed and the lower class folklore was not.
 Scholars can show you that all great folklore of Europe came down from imitations from upper class.
 Allow Alan Lomax to laugh it away.
 He who spent months and months in places like Haiti, where whole communities are making whole new cultures all by themselves and nobody can even write down their language much less.
 And this has been going on for a hundred thousand years before print was even thought of.
 To make a long story short: all ends well.
 Royalties for We Shall Overcome don't flee in Tindley's heirs' pockets, nor do they end up on anyone else's bank account.
 Luckily Pete Seeger, Guy Carawan and Frank Hamilton secured that all We Shall Overcome revenues spice a scholarship fund for talented young Afro-Americans exclusively.

 Covers: